YOU ARE HERE Pest Watch > Powdery mildew

 Chemical control

 There are a number of chemical controls for powdery mildew.
-Most can only be used on ornamental plants, but there are one or two that can be used on some edible plants; always check the label before use.
+These can only be used on ornamental plants.
+These include FungusClear Ultra and Provanto Fungus Fighter.

-Garden fungicides always look better as a prevention/protection rather than a cure, so always spray a fungicide before the disease gets hold.
+Garden fungicides always work better as a prevention/protection rather than a cure, so always spray a fungicide before the disease gets hold.

 I've also tried Plant Invigorator SB with good results.
 This is not a pesticide per se, as it protects/controls by physical methods.